 In the spring, after all danger of frost has past, the young ginger plants can be moved to larger pots and placed outdoors or planted in garden beds.

-Harvest Time: The following fall before temperatures fall below 50°.
+HARVEST TIME: The following fall before temperatures fall below 50°.

-Height: 3-8 feet
+HEIGHT: 3-8 feet

-Spread: 5-8 feet
+SPREAD: 5-8 feet

-Final Spacing: 12-36 inches
+FINAL SPACING: 12-36 inches

-Growth Habits: Beautiful tropical plant with yellow and purple flowers that bloom in late summer and are fragrant.
+HABIT: Beautiful tropical plant with yellow and purple flowers that bloom in late summer and are fragrant.
 Upright, jointed stems that are similar to bamboo.

-Culture: Gingers are heavy feeders, so add organic fertilizers at least three times a year.
+CULTURE: Gingers are heavy feeders, so add organic fertilizers at least three times a year.
 Healthy, moist soil is needed and regular foliar feeding with Garrett Juice is important.
 Some of the large ornamental ginger can be cut back in fall and mulched heavily to encourage them to live through the winter, especially in the lower half of the state.

-Troubles and Solutions: Freeze damage in most of the state.
+PROBLEMS: Freeze damage in most of the state.
 Z. officinale is particularly freeze-sensitive.

-Harvest and Storage: Dig the rhizomes in the fall and store in a cool dry place for use in teas and foods.
+HARVEST: Dig the rhizomes in the fall and store in a cool dry place for use in teas and foods.

-Notes: Ginger often prevents motion sickness.
+NOTES: Ginger often prevents motion sickness.
 Growing and using ginger is good for the kids and adults.
 It is also an important antioxidant.

 All ginger roots are edible especially if they have been grown organically.
 Most of the ginger that is specifically grown to produce the edible tubers are tropical and freeze easily so plan on digging them carefully before the freezing weather starts.